We had numerous phone calls from concerned parents who had questions in regards of the new rules of travling with children.

 (ii) a letter from the person who is to receive the child in the Republic, containing his or her residential address and contact details in the Republic where the child will be residing;

 (iii) a copy of the identity document or valid passport and visa or permanent residence permit of the person who is to receive the child in the Republic; and (iv) the contact details of the parents or legal guardian of the child.

 Home affairs gives travelling parents a breather

 The department of home affairs has reportedly backed down on the short-notice announcement of new travel requirements for parents travelling with kids.

 The amendment to the Immigration Act regulation 6 requires anyone travelling to or from South Africa with children under the age of 18 to be in possession of a fully unabridged birth certificate, in addition to a valid passport by 1 July.

 According to a EWN report on 94.5 KFM, a spokesperson for home affairs said that they have taken the upcoming school holidays into account, and decided to move the deadline for the acquisition of these documents to the end of September 2014 instead.

 Read the full article here: http://www.news24.com/Travel/South-Africa/Home-Affairs-backs-down-on-travelling-with-kids-20140610

 Incoming search terms:

-- regulations required when travelling with children to south africa
+- regulations for infants travelling to south africa